Unlocking History

 The lure of the Gold Rush

 From the age of 2, Thompson was raised by his widowed mother.
-The family relocated from Norway to the U.S., moving across the plains states.
+The family relocated from Norway to the U.S., slowly moving west.
 Eventually the California Gold Rush lured Thompson, by then a young man, to try his hand at mining in Placerville.

 Colorized photograph of blonde man with beard.